quii/learn-go-with-tests/readme.md

 - Get a grounding with TDD.
 Go is a good language for learning TDD because it is a simple language to learn and testing is built in
 - Be confident that you'll be able to start writing robust, well tested systems in Go

+## Table of contents

+0. todo: Install Go, set up environment for productivity.
+1. [Hello, world](/hello-world) - Declaring variables, constants, if/else statements, switch, write your first go program and write your first test.
+Sub-test syntax and closures.
+2. [Integers](/integers) - Further Explore function declaration syntax and learn new ways to improve the documentation of your code.
+3. [Iteration](/for) - Learn about `for` and benchmarking.

+Property based tests (todo)

 ## Background

 I have some experience introducing Go to development teams and have tried different approaches as to how to grow a team from some people curious about Go into highly effective writers of Go systems.